 Major terrain difficulties prevented the YLE Engineers and the construction team from building the bridge directly on the site.
 As a result, the bridge had to be built in a different place, moved to its final destination and precisely installed.
 YLE Engineers used the ZMorph 2.0 S multitool 3D printer to create a series of prototypes of the bridge and simulate it in real conditions.
 Thanks to this, it was easier to discover all possible mistakes in the modular construction and its assembly in order to eliminate them in advance.
 Moreover, thanks to the 3D printed model, the company was able to devise a plan on how to transport the whole bridge to its destination.

 The whole operation was a success.
-Prototypes 3D printed on the ZMorph 2.0 S Hybrid 3D Printer allowed YLE Engineers to overcome all the design and terrain difficulties which resulted in building a massive and durable structure.
+Prototypes 3D printed on the ZMorph 2.0 S multitool 3D printer allowed YLE Engineers to overcome all the design and terrain difficulties which resulted in building a massive and durable structure.
 This innovative construction measuring 125 meters length and impressive 21 meters height with the weight of 2,000 tones was built on a double-track railway from Gdansk to Pruszcz Gdanski.
 The design of a new crossing also allowed the city to expand the shipping channel under the bridge which significantly increased the number of units allowed to use it.
-All of that was possible thanks to the ingenuity of YLE Engineers and their high quality prototypes 3D printed on ZMorph.
+All of that was possible thanks to the ingenuity of YLE Engineers and their high-quality prototypes 3D printed on ZMorph.